 If employees do not comply with the standards it may result in a disciplinary hearing.

 Exceptions to the rule

-There may be times when employees wish to support different charities, and they would like to ask for exceptions to the normal dress code rules, for example jeans for jeans day, Christmas jumper day etc. and on these occasions people should ask their line manager if it would be ok to take part.
+There may be times when employees wish to support different charities, and they would like to ask for exceptions to the normal dress code rules, for example jeans for jeans day, Christmas jumper day etc. On these occasions people should ask their line manager if it would be ok to take part.